 What you’re really asking is, are people having sex in public.
-SOME resorts have policies AGAINST public sex, or even just overly indecent behavior, where failure to comply can, and will, bring complaints and people have been asked to leave a resort for such behavior.
+SOME resorts have policies AGAINST public sex, or even just overly-indecent behavior, where failure to comply can, and will, bring complaints and people have been asked to leave a resort for such behavior.
 SOME resorts do have a more free-wheeling attitude towards that, but will generally have specific areas in which it’s allowed, and other areas where it’s not.
-It’s best to inquire before booking about a resort’s policy.
+It’s best to inquire before booking about a resort’s policies.

 Some resorts are wilder than others, meaning the likelihood of witnessing public displays of indecent behaviour may be higher at some resorts.
-It’s extremely important to share with us your feelings on this issue so that we can match you with the resort that will be most likely to ensure that you have a wonderful nude vacation experience.
+It’s extremely important to share your feelings on this issue with your travel advisor, so that he or she can match you with the resort that will be most likely to ensure that you have a wonderful nude vacation experience.

 7. I’ve heard that most nude resorts are for swingers – is that true?

 No, most Nude Resorts are not exclusively for swingers, BUT some groups of swingers (who also commonly use the euphemism “lifestyle” groups) DO book large group events at some nude resorts.
-If you go during those weeks, you will certainly be sharing the resort with a large number of swingers.
+If you go during those “Lifestyle” weeks, you will certainly be sharing the resort with a large number of swingers.
 You may even be approached by others and asked if you’d like to participate – if this is not for you, simply politely decline.
 You could also ask the person/couple who approached you to spread the word that you’re not interested, and you should then be left alone.
-You have every right to feel flattered – after all, you wouldn’t have been asked if they didn’t find you attractive – but you are not obligated to join in.
-If this behavior truly offends you, it’s best to find out the resort’s activities agenda before you book, so that you don’t wind up going during one of these weeks.
+You have every right to feel flattered – after all, you wouldn’t have been asked if they didn’t find you attractive – but you are never obligated to join in.
+If this behavior truly offends you, it’s best to find out the resort’s activities agenda before you book, so that you can avoid going during one of those weeks.

 8. Are there any ‘unspoken rules’ at a Clothing Optional resort that I should know about?